-Living in a small apartment for the last [going on] seven years taught me that shared nursery organization would require a bit of creativity in order to be efficient.
+Living in a tiny apartment for the last seven years taught me that organizing a small apartment nursery would definitely require a bit of creativity in order to be efficient.

 To start, we live in a one bedroom apartment, which meant that our little one would be sharing a room with us.
-Finding space for baby meant [first] cleaning out and then creating more efficient storage solutions before she arrived.
+Finding space for baby meant cleaning out anything we didn’t need and creating more efficient storage solutions with the freed up space.

 We are obsessed with this Keekaroo changing pad, and actually so is Josie!
 This is her favorite place to play.
 She’ll giggle and smile and that mobile or out the window for an hour!
 The best part is that it can be wiped clean and no washing is necessary.
 We keep some disinfectant wipes on the diaper cart for easy cleanup when she gives us little surprises.